mrspaceman/my-blog-pages/_drafts/2025-17-01-what-is-an-interepter.md

 ```
 This means `Move` into register `CX` the value `0000`.

-Assembly language was converted into machine code using anm Assembler
+Assembly language was converted into machine code using anm Assembler. it does this by looking up the code for the instruction
+that you want to perform and putting that in a memory location, with the other parts of the operation (the operands) in the memory locations following it.
+Once the Assembler has been executed against the code, then you get some machine code that can be loaded into memory (assuming it was written to a file) and executed.

+## Moving On

 Now as we are working at the level of the CPU, you need to understand how a CPU works to be able to write assembly language.
 That was fine when
 programmers were moving from machine code to assembly as they already understood how the CPU worked.